umalabs/correlated-authorization/README.md

 &nbsp;7.&nbsp;extract permission_ticket_hash claim from identity_claims_token
 &nbsp;8.&nbsp;compare permission_ticket_hash vs. Base64URL-Encode(SHA256(permission_ticket))
 &nbsp;9.&nbsp;evaluate user_claims</dd></dl>
-8. After an authorization assessment, it is positive, the AS-RO returns RPT.
+8. After a trust assessment, it is positive, the AS-RO returns RPT.
 9. With the valid RPT the client tries to access the resource_uri to get or post data.
 10. The RS validates the RPT; it is valid, the RS allows access to the protected resource.